 Over 120 hurt in Bahrain clashes, dialogue sought

-"There were over 100 cases on Tuesday and 37 of them are bad, with head injuries and fractures," said a medic who works with researchers of an international organization and who asked not to be identified.
-"On Monday we had 20 people (wounded) in all villages around the country."
+"There were over 100 cases on Tuesday and 37 of them are bad, with head injuries and fractures," said a medic who works with researchers of an international organization and asked not to be identified.
+"On Monday we had 20 people (wounded) in villages around the country."

 "I threw a rock and then one of them (police) stood and shot straight at me.
 One of the pellets just missed my head," he said, sitting on a mattress on the ground in visible pain.

 A male nurse who helps treat activists said he had removed all but one of the pellets, pinching the skin around one wound to demonstrate that the projectile was still inside.